-I recently read Unbroken and was left to ponder, among other things, the way one's approach to a situation seems to determine so much of how it is experienced and even the outcome itself.
+I recently read Unbroken and was left to ponder, among other things, the way one's approach to a situation seems to determine so much about how it's experienced and even the outcome itself.
 I'm referring to the ill fated rescue attempt by Louie Zamperini's flight crew during WW II, which resulted in their plane crashing into the Pacific and the three survivors spending over a month on a raft enduring horrific conditions.

 Two of the survivors met the challenge with an innate sense of optimism and determination to draw upon every resource in order to see it through, no matter how daunting the odds might appear.
 The third survivor seemed to look at the same situation and draw a fatalistic conclusion from the outset.

-The differing mindsets had a dramatic effect on the way these men experienced their ordeal.
-Without wanting to give away details, it would seem it even affected the actual outcome of their story.
+These differing attitudes had a dramatic effect on the way the men experienced their ordeal.
+Without wanting to give away details, it would seem their mindsets even affected the actual outcome of their story.

 Who are you on the life raft, dear reader?
 How do you deal with an ordeal?

 Last week I received a phone call that caused me to drop everything and get on a plane to be with someone who is very dear to me.
 It's been a sad and scary, tender and funny time.